island-is/handbook/dockerizing.md

   "docker-next": {}
 ```

 means your service will be packaged as a NextJS Docker container image.
+We have the following of docker packages:
+`docker-next`: suitable for NextJS docker container Image
-We also have `docker-express`, which is suitable for [ExpressJS](https://expressjs.com) as well as [NestJS](https://nestjs.com) services.
+`docker-express`, suitable for [ExpressJS](https://expressjs.com) as well as [NestJS](https://nestjs.com) services.
+`docker-static`, suitable for React app and more static apps.

 If you need help just search for "docker" in that file and you should find plenty of examples on how to do it.

 That's it.